Join your voice with ours.

 The LSU School of Music offers a variety of choral ensembles for students, each with an individual character and musical mission.
 Students from all colleges on campus are encouraged to participate in choral singing and enjoy the music and fellowship of singing in a chorus.
 Chorus members represent a broad cross-section of the LSU student population, including music majors, other majors, undergraduate, and graduate students.

 Interested in the LSU Choirs?
-Fill out the Choir Information Form at the link on this page and let us know!
+Fill out the School of Music Information Form at the link on this page and let us know!

 Choral Studies Offerings